Installing the Provengo Tool

 Installation

-Provengo’s downloads site contains installation packages for Linux and Windows, as well as files for manual installations.
-For installer-based installations, follow the instructions on our site.
-For manual installation, see below.
+Provengo’s downloads site contains updated installation packages for Linux, Mac, Windows, and files for manual installations.

 Console Colors on Windows